GC-45 howitzer: Production

-Subsequent development

 Bull continued work on the GC-45, producing a much more practical version known as the FGH-155.
 In addition to a number of detail changes and deeper rifling, the FGH-155 allowed standard M107 ammunition to be fired using a plastic adaptor ring.
 Bull also felt that the FGH-155's carriage was suitable for a larger gun, and worked on the FGH-203, an 8" (203 mm) gun adapted from U.S. standards in a fashion similar to the original GC-45 work.
 The increase in projectile weight gave the new weapon a range of over 50,000 meters with normal ERFB-BB ammunition, making it one of the longest-range artillery pieces in the world.
 The gun was also purchased by the Iraqis, who mounted it in a self-propelled form to create the Al-Fao.

 The Denel G5 version has also seen continued development.
 The gun has been placed on an OMC 6x6 chassis as the G6 howitzer, and won major export sales to the United Arab Emirates and Oman.
 In response to an Indian requirement, the G5 was mounted on a 4x4 truck, resulting in the T5, though As of 2012 none had been ordered.
 It is also fitted into a turret that can fit on any suitable vehicle.
 The turret is marketed as the T6 which has already been fitted on the T-72.
 Denel also used the basic ERFB ammunition concept to develop a 105 mm gun, the G7 howitzer, which allows artillery to be downsized to improve mobility.

 Bharat Forge, an Indian firm of Kalyani Group, has recently purchased Noricum and brought the entire manufacturing workshop to India.
 It has made Bharat-52, a 52 caliber variant of the 155mm howitzer to meet the Indian Army's long delayed field artillery requirement.